Eisenhower Matrix for Essentialism

 PLAN THIS WEEK

-• Regularly review your commitments to eliminate non-essential activities
+• Review commitments to eliminate non-essentials

 DELEGATE

-• Responding to non-essential emails or messages
+• Respond to non-essential emails and messages

 SKIP IF NEEDED

-• Taking on new commitments that dilute your focus
+• Accept new commitments that dilute focus

 That's a lot to remember!